Woburn Sands Area Bottles

 Miniature spirit bottle

-The “DOWN & NEEDHAM BRIDGE WORKS BEDFORD” name also appears on the above codd bottle with a “D&N, TT&Co Ltd” on the base and the same wording appears on a miniature brown spirits bottle.
+The “DOWN & NEEDHAM, BRIDGE WORKS, BEDFORD” name also appears on the above codd bottle with a “D&N, TT & Co Ltd” on the base and the same wording appears on the miniature brown spirits bottle.

 A July 1897 advert from the Beds Times